sumergoconicio/anthropic-pdf-renamer/README.md

 ## Caution

 Please manage the security of your own data.
 Any loss of personal content due to errors in this script is your responsibility.
 Vet, test, and modify the script to meet your needs.
 Keep backups of important data.
+And of course, don't expose any files with sensitive data to commercial LLMs.

 ## Known Issues